CrazyRedMachine/LUFAHybridFightstick/README.md

 MODE 1 switch selects between Analog (A) or DPAD (B).

 MODE 2 switch selects between LEFT Analog (A) or RIGHT Analog (B).

-It is ignored when in DPAD mode.
+When in DPAD mode, it can activate the gamepad mode change.

+### Gamepad modes

+Because the PC-FX pad is too slow to boot, I couldn't implement the "hold a button on boot to select mode" in a user-friendly way.

+When both MODE 1 and MODE 2 switches are on position B, you can swap mode with a simulated hotplug.

+Hold "select" for 3 seconds to make the controller virtually unplug and come back as a Nintendo Switch controller.

+Hold "run" for 3 seconds to make the controller virtually unplug and come back as an XInput controller.

+You can customize the delay with `#define SWITCH_DELAY 3000` in the .ino file.

+Gamepad mode is persistent across plugging and unplugging the controller, so it will stay in the last used mode.

 ### Simulated home button

-Because the PC-FX pad doesn't have a home button, I also added some code so that holding start+select during more than 1 second presses the home button.
-You can customize the delay with #define HOME_DELAY 1000 in the .ino file.
+Because the PC-FX pad doesn't have a home button, I also added some code so that holding select+run during more than 1 second presses the home button.
+You can customize the delay with `#define HOME_DELAY 1000` in the .ino file.

 ## Building Instructions